 To make the vinaigrette, put all the ingredients in a mason jar, cover and shake well.
 Can be kept in the refrigerator for up to 1 week.
 Shake again immediately before using.

 Preheat the broiler to high.
 Add the garlic, salt and pepper to the olive oil and brush onto both sides of the bread.
 Broil for 2 minutes on each side.
 Set aside.

 Bring 1 cup of water to a boil in a large saute pan.
 Add the asparagus and simmer covered for 1-2 minutes or until just tender, but still bright green.
 Allow to cool.

 Mix the lettuce with any reserved radish and turnip greens you may have.
 Place on a large platter or serving tray.
 Arrange the radishes, turnips, eggs, cheese, croutons and cooled asparagus on the tray.
-Serve with the vinaigrette and a bowl of Jen’s Jars Spinach Pesto.
+Serve with the vinaigrette and a bowl of pesto or other condiments.
 Allow your guests to help themselves and build their own salad from the platter and dress with the vinaigrette and pesto.

-Beth Jones leading our Mill City Cooks chef-led cooking class series, which takes place every Saturday at 10 & 10:30 in the train shed.
+Beth Jones leading our Mill City Cooks chef-led cooking class series in the train shed.